cardinalcss/cardinalcss/README.md

 ## Getting started

 You can read the full documentation at [http://cardinalcss.com](http://cardinalcss.com), which provides detailed explanations, examples, and demostrations.
+These docs will improve over time, but there should be enough there to get you started.

 ## Versioning